 Research interests

-I developed an integrated spatio-temporal hierarchical model to map fish distribution.
-It feeds on massive catch declaration data and standardized fine-scale scientific survey data.
-It accounts for preferential sampling of the commercial declaration data.
+Since my PhD, I have been developing an integrated spatio-temporal hierarchical model to map fish species distribution.
+It accounts for preferential sampling to integrate massive commercial catch declaration data and standardized fine-scale scientific survey data.

 You’ll find some description of this approach in the following references: